Charitable giving by individual Americans drops in 2018

 Among various factors affecting charitable giving was a federal tax policy change that doubled the standard deduction.
 More than 45 million households itemized deductions in 2016, according to Giving USA, and that number likely dropped sharply in 2018, reducing an incentive for charitable giving.

-"Whenever there's a major tax policy change like that, it has an effect." said Rick Dunham, chair of Giving USA Foundation, which publishes the annual report.
-It is researched and written by the Indiana University Lilly Family School of Philanthropy.
+"Whenever there's a major tax policy change like that, it has an effect."
+Rick Dunham, chair of Giving USA Foundation, said.

 Dunham and other experts said it will likely take another year of analysis, with the help of additional data, to reach a more precise estimate of the tax change's impact.